white-lab/protocols/protocols/bca.md

 8. Incubate at 37 °C for 30 min (use oven in mass spec lab).
 9. Check wells for presence of bubbles, 1 mg / mL standards be purple in color.
 10. Measure the absorbance at 562 nm on a plate reader.
-    1. Add shaking parameter...
+    1. Before reads, add a shaking parameter of 1 mm amplitude for 10 seconds.
-    2. X reads per well...
+    2. Set the number of flashes per well to 25.

 ## Data Processing